16th Army Aviation Brigade

-The 16th Army Aviation Brigade Brody (16-та окрема бригада армійської авіації Броди) is a brigade of the Ukrainian Ground Forces.
+The 16th Army Aviation Brigade Brody is a brigade of the Ukrainian Ground Forces.

 History

-The brigade initially started its service as the 119th Helicopter Regiment of the 13th Army, following the collapse of USSR.
-In October 1993, the regiment participated in the first military exercises of the restored Ukrainian Army.
+The Brigade was founded as the Soviet 119th Separate Helicopter Regiment on 30 May 1981, in Brody, Lviv Oblast.
+Following the collapse of the USSR, it was transferred to the Ukrainian armed forces.
+In October 1993, the regiment participated in the first military exercises of the restored Ukrainian army.
 On 26 August 1994, the 119th Regiment was reorganized into the 3rd Army Aviation Brigade, consisting of two helicopter squadrons and was later relocated to the 38th Army Corps.

 In June 1995, the brigade started to participate in the UN peacekeeping mission in Yugoslavia.
 Since 1996, the brigade performed operations as part of the Partnership for Peace program and was deployed as a part of the Kosovo Force.
 On October 1, 1998, the brigade was subordinated to the Operational Command West.
 In December 2003, it became the 3rd Separate Army Aviation Regiment of the Western Ukraine was created on the basis of the brigade.
 On August 26, 2004, the regiment underwent restructuring and became a Brigade.
 The following year, in 2005, the Brigade was moved to the 8th Army Corps, and it has been a part of this corps ever since.
 The brigade's base was used to train personnel for the first rotation of the Ukrainian peacekeeping contingent of MONUSCO, and personnel of the brigade took part in MONUSCO as well as the United Nations Mission in Liberia.
 As of 2013, 6 Mi-24 and 8 Mi-8 and more than 300 personnel of the brigade were participating in peacekeeping operations.
 November 2010 marked the 15th anniversary of its establishment.
 As of 2012, the regiment had participated in 21 UN peacekeeping missions since June 1995.

 In December 2012, it was reorganized into the 16th separate army aviation brigade.